 If you’re considering joining the military you probably have a lot of questions, like how hard is Air Force basic training?
-This list of Air Force facts has the in’s and out’s of Air Force basic training.
-If you wanna know what it’s actually like, this article paints a good picture.
+This list of Air Force facts has the in’s and out’s of how Air Force basic training used to be.
+If you wanna know what it was actually like, this article paints a good picture.
 Here are 50 surprising facts about basic training a recruiter probably wouldn’t tell you.

 Some BMT experiences from this list are mentioned in a Basic To Blues Podcast episode as well.

 Experiencing Air Force Basic Training

 What to know about Air Force basic training, in no particular order.

 1. Pooping In Basic Training – Nearly everyone that goes through basic training can’t poop for the entire first week.
 Stress and adapting to the situation causes it, it’s completely normal.
 After a week of not going #2, you’ll start to wonder how much poop a body could hold, even with eating all the Air Force basic training food every meal.
 Prepare for it to take a while.
 After a week or two, using the bathroom in basic training will be like clockwork.

 2. Air Force Basic Training Meals – By the time trainees sit down with their food in the

 3. Basic Training Showers – For Air Force basic training showers the entire flight of trainees showers together, openly at the same time.
 There are no separate stalls, only one big open shower room.
 Twenty or so people clean themselves together at a time with two to three people sharing a single shower head.
 The shower room is only so big so half of the trainees have to shave while the other half shower, then everyone rotates.
 Sometimes there is so little time to shower that everyone has to just hit the hot spots, as in the face, armpits, and groin.